3 great books on Software Architecture

 Having survived an intensive year of designing, developing, shipping and operating numerous cloud-native microservices at scale, makes me appreciate the books that helped me step up my engineering game.

-The following 3 books are by far the best resources on software architecture you can add to your TODO list for 2018.
+The following 3 books are by far the best resources on software architecture you can add to your TODO list.
 They are ideal for all software engineers and technical architects who deal with any kind of cloud / distributed systems.

 Clean Architecture: A Craftsman's Guide to Software Structure and Design